 Population status: Present but thought to be rare or extirpated across most of their range.

 Classification: Furbearer species; State high priority species.
-Classified as S3 vulnerable.
+Classified in 2025 SWAP as S2 imperiled.

 Legal Status: Legal to trap during the furbearer trapping season.

 Classification: Furbearer species; State high priority species.
-Classified as S3 vulnerable.
+Classified in 2025 SWAP as S2 imperiled.

 Legal Status: Legal to trap during the furbearer trapping season.